 Recently while sorting though an old file, I found the letter from Professor Gilbert James written in 1970.
 I had taken a leave from my formal seminary education in Kentucky and was in a year-long intership, teaching at the United Methodist School IPA, in the Republic of Panamá.
 Professor James at Asbury Seminary and I exchanged correspondence during the year.
 I was taking a reading course from him while away from campus.

-Used Courtesy of the Archives and Special Collections of Asbury Theological Semina
+Dr. Gilbert James, Used Courtesy of the Archives and Special Collections of Asbury Theological Seminary

 In the letter I recently discovered, Dr. James asks that I not share its contents because “if expressed openly on campus would be considered high treason.”
 Hyperbole is all too comon in the academy.
 However, I think Gilbert was quite serious.
 His comments in the letter would have created problems and perhaps even censure.